lindbrook/packageRank/README.md

 ### VI - data fix B

-The second data fix addresses a problem of more recent vintage.
+The second data problem is of more recent vintage.
 From 2023-09-13 through 2023-10-02, the download counts for the R application returned by `cranlogs::cran_downloads(packages = "R")`, is, with two exceptions, twice what one would expect when looking at the actual log(s).
-The two exceptions are: 1) 2023-09-28 where the counts are identical but for a “rounding error” possibly due to an NA value and 2) 2023-09-30 where there is actually a three-fold difference.
+The two exceptions are: 1) 2023-09-28 where the counts are identical but for a “rounding error” possibly due to an NA and 2) 2023-09-30 where there is actually a three-fold difference.

 Here are the relevant ratios of counts comparing [‘cranlogs’](https://CRAN.R-project.org/package=cranlogs) results with